Combine creativity with your passion for helping others by earning a master's degree in art therapy and counseling.

 Admission Requirements: Master of Arts in Counseling and Art Therapy

-Art Therapy Program Deadlines title for Counseling and Art Therapy Enrollment
+Art Therapy Program Deadlines for Counseling and Art Therapy Enrollment

-The suggested deadlines for applications to the Counseling and Art Therapy program are as follows:
+The priority deadlines for applications to the Counseling and Art Therapy program are as follows:

 - October 15 for spring semester enrollment